 What are the most cost in your business?
 Which key resources/ activities are most expensive?

-For instance, if we look at a company like Google, the cost structure will be primarily comprised of traffic acquisition costs, data centers costs, R&D costs, and sales and marketing costs.
+For instance, if we look at a company like Google, the cost structure will be primarily comprised of traffic acquisition costs, data center costs, R&D costs, and sales and marketing costs.

 However, if we had to focus on the main cost to keep Google making money we would primarily look at its traffic acquisition costs (you’ll see the example below).

-This ingredient is critical as – especially in the tech industry – many focus too much on the revenue growth of the business.
+This ingredient is critical as – especially in the tech industry – many people focus too much on the revenue growth of the business.

-Too often startups burn all their resources because they’re not able to create a balanced business model, where the cost structure can sustain and generate enough revenues to cover for the major expenses and also leave ample profit margins.
+Too often startups burn all their resources because they’re not able to create a balanced business model, where the cost structure can sustain and generate enough revenues to cover the major expenses and also leave ample profit margins.

 Indeed, from a sustainable cost structure can be built a scalable business model.